-Canada has four major racetracks with horse races that you can bet on through the spring, summer and autumn months.
+Canada has five major racetracks with horse races that you can bet on through the spring, summer and autumn months.
 I’ve created dedicated pages for each of these racetracks explaining how you can bet on each racetracks races online and touching on some of the features and major races at each track.

 - Assiniboia Downs (Winnipeg, Manitoba)

 - Hastings Park Racecourse (Vancouver, British Columbia)